 Are you looking for a good blog income report in 2022?
 Then, you’ve come to the right place.
-Welcome to our blogging income report for the month of January!
+Welcome to our travel blogging income report for January!

 If you’re here for the first time, I’ve been doing these travel blog reports since my wife and I moved to Costa Rica and launched our blog, Blogging Money Life, in August.
 You can check out our original launch video for our blog below.